tfabris/BlueGigaEmpeg/README.md

 In rare cases where a special PIN code is is needed, there is a place in the "BlueGigaEmpeg.ino" source code file where you can modify the PIN to something other than "0000".
-Find the line in the code that defines the variable "btPinCodeString".
+Find the line in the sketch that defines the variable "btPinCodeString".
 That line contains the "0000" default PIN code.
 Change it to your correct PIN code for your stereo and re-upload the sketch to the Arduino.
 It can accept PIN codes up to 16 digits long.